CarrionAndOn/Pi-Usage-Monitor/README.md

 If you don't have pip, install python3-pip with "apt install python3-pip"<br />
 <br />
 Run `wget https://raw.githubusercontent.com/CarrionAndOn/Linux-Usage-Monitor/main/usagemonitor.py`<br />
+Run `mv usagemonitor.py /opt/usagemonitor.py` (Optional, you can put it in any directory, but opt is recommended)<br />
 Open the file with your preferred text editor<br />
 Replace the webhook URL at line 17 with your webhook's URL<br />
 Optionally, change the amount of time that it takes to send a new message at the bottom of the script.
 Default is a minute.<br />